knifecake/steady-queue/README.md

 - `batch_size`: the dispatcher will dispatch tasks in batches of this size.
 The default is 500.

-- `concurrency_maintenance_interval`: the time interval in seconds that the dispatcher will wait before checking for blocked jobs that can be unblocked.
+- `concurrency_maintenance_interval`: the time interval in seconds that the dispatcher will wait before checking for blocked tasks that can be unblocked.
   Read more about [concurrency controls](#concurrency-controls) to learn more about this setting.
 It defaults to `600` seconds.

 - `queues`: the list of queues that workers will pick tasks from.
 You can use `*` to indicate all queues (which is also the default and the behavior you'll get if you omit this).
-Tasks will be polled from those queues in order, so for example, with `['real_time', 'background']`, no jobs will be taken from `background` unless there aren't any more jobs waiting in `real_time`.
+Tasks will be polled from those queues in order, so for example, with `['real_time', 'background']`, no tasks will be taken from `background` unless there aren't any more tasks waiting in `real_time`.

   You can also provide a prefix with a wildcard to match queues starting with a prefix.
-For example adding `staging*` to the queues list will create a worker fetching jobs from all queues starting with `staging`.
+For example adding `staging*` to the queues list will create a worker fetching tasks from all queues starting with `staging`.
 The wildcard `*` is only allowed on it's own or at the end of a queue name; you can't specify queue names such as `*_some_queue`.
 These will be ignored.